cloudastic/kubernetes/network-policies/04-default-deny-all-ingress-network-policy.md

 Before delving into the Network Policies in Kubernetes, we should briefly learn about the `CNI (Container Network Interface) Plugins`
 * You need a `CNI Plugin` installed on the Cluster for the Network Policies to take effect.
 * There are [several CNI Plugins](https://kubernetes.io/docs/concepts/cluster-administration/addons/#networking-and-network-policy) available in the market, and all of them are supposed to implement the [Kubernetes network model](https://kubernetes.io/docs/concepts/services-networking/#the-kubernetes-network-model) but they differ in some aspects like support for varying networking needs, Performance, Security, Infrastrcture constraints and many more.
-* Various Cloud service providers like AWS, Azure, GCP and others have the CNI Plugins pre-installed by default.

 ## Network Policies